zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   Parameter zosmfserviceId was not configured correctly and could not be validated.
   Action:
   Make sure that the parameter apiml.security.auth.zosmfServiceId is correctly filled with a valid zosmf instance URL

+- ZWEAM114
+  Error initializing SSL/TLS context: '%s'
+  Reason:
+  An error occurred while trying to initialize the context for SSL connection regarding truststore.
+  Action:
+  Check that your truststore has no issues.
+If there is no problem in truststore, contact support.

+- key: ZWEAM115
+  Truststore Password configuration parameter is not defined
+  Reason:
+  Your truststore password was not set in configuration
+  Action:
+  Fill the parameter server.ssl.trustStorePassword at your service's properties or yaml file with the correct password for your truststore.

+- key: ZWEAM116
+  Truststore configuration parameter is not defined but it is required"
+  Reason:
+  The truststore usage has been set as mandatory, yet the truststore location was not provided.
+  Action:
+  If you need the truststore, edit the server.ssl.truststore, server.ssl.truststorePassword and server.ssl.truststoreType parameters with some valid data.
+  If you do not require the truststore, change the trustStoreRequired boolean parameter to false

+- key: ZWEAM117
+  Keystore not found, server.ssl.keyStore configuration parameter is not defined
+  Reason:
+  Your keystore path was not set in configuration
+  Action:
+  Fill the parameter server.ssl.keyStore at your service's properties or yaml file with the correct path to your keystore.

+- ZWEAM118
+  Keystore password not found, server.ssl.keyStorePassword configuration parameter is not defined
+  Reason:
+  Your keystore password was not set in configuration
+  Action:
+  Fill the parameter server.ssl.keyStorePassword at your service's properties or yaml file with the correct password to your keystore.

+- key: ZWEAM119
+  Invalid key alias '%s'
+  Reason:
+  The key alias you provided was not found
+  Action:
+  Make sure that the key alias provided for the key exists in the provided keystore.

 ## Enable API ML Debug Mode